On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

+The first part of the above proof handles type A and, since $k(G) \le p(G)$, type B obstructions.
+The second part deals with type C obstructions.

-\begin{lemma} Let $G$ be an almost hypohamiltonian graph with exceptional vertex $w$.
+\begin{lemma} Let $G$ be an almost hypohamiltonian graph.
 Then $G$ is $3$-connected.
 In particular, $G$ has minimum degree~$3$. \end{lemma}

-\begin{proof} Since for every vertex $v \ne w$, the graph $G - v$ is hamiltonian, $G$ must be 2-connected.
+\begin{proof} We denote the exceptional vertex of $G$ by $w$.
+Since for every vertex $v \ne w$ the graph $G - v$ is hamiltonian, $G$ must be 2-connected.
 Now let $\{ x,y \}$ be a 2-cut in $G$.
 Both $G - x$ and $G - y$ are non-hamiltonian, which is impossible.
 So $G$ does not contain 2-cuts, thus $G$ is 3-connected. \end{proof}

 Note that if we allow more than one exceptional vertex, 3-connectedness is not guaranteed anymore.
-Or put in rigorous terms: consider a 2-connected graph $G$ of circumference $|V(G)| - 1$ and let $W \subset V(G)$ be the (possibly empty) inclusion-maximal set of vertices such that for all $w \in W$ the graph $G - w$ is non-hamiltonian.
+Put rigorously: consider a 2-connected graph $G$ of circumference $|V(G)| - 1$ and let $W \subset V(G)$ be the (possibly empty) set of all vertices such that for every $w \in W$ the graph $G - w$ is non-hamiltonian.
 (And thus, for all $v \in V(G) \setminus W$, the graph $G - v$ is hamiltonian.)
 We say that $G$ is \emph{$|W|$-hypohamiltonian}.
-Although 0-hypohamiltonian (i.e.\ hypohamiltonian) and 1-hypohamiltonian (i.e.\ almost hypohamiltonian) graphs are 3-connected, it is easy to see that 2-hypohamiltonian graphs of connectivity~2 exist: consider a 4-cycle $v_1 v_2 v_3 v_4$, add an extra vertex $v_5$, and the edges $v_2v_5$ and $v_4v_5$.
-This emphasises the intrinsic qualitative difference between $\{ 0,1 \}$-hypohamiltonian graphs and $k$-hypohamiltonian graphs with $k \ge 2$.
+Although 0-hypohamiltonian (i.e.\ hypohamiltonian) and 1-hypohamiltonian (i.e.\ almost hypohamiltonian) graphs are 3-connected, it is easy to see that 2-hypohamiltonian graphs of connectivity~2 exist: consider $K_{2,3}$.
+This emphasises the intrinsic qualitative difference between hypohamiltonian and almost hypohamiltonian graphs on the one hand, and $k$-hypohamiltonian graphs with $k \ge 2$ on the other hand.

 \begin{lemma} Let $M$ be a $3$-edge-cut in an almost hypohamiltonian graph $G$ with exceptional vertex $w$.
 Then $G - M$ contains exactly two components $A_1$ and $A_2$ with $A = K_1$ and $A_2 \ne K_1$.
 In particular, almost hypohamiltonian graphs are cyclically $4$-edge-connected. \end{lemma}